 - Copy of student visa, passport photo page, & I-94 card (both sides), and all previous I-20s (1st and 3rd page)

 - Check for $410 made payable to Department of Homeland Security

 - Have a local address that is valid for the next three months where you can receive your card.
 Use this address on your I-765 form (Please notify the Simpson mailroom your intent to remain on campus)

 - Completed I-765 copy in blue ink (you can download an I-765 form at http://www.uscis.gov/portal/site/uscis or contact Walter Lain, Assistant Dean of International and Multicultural Affairs for a copy of I-765)

 - Attempt to make your signature no larger than 1" wide x ½” tall and do NOT cross the lines. (fit it in the white space).
 If your signature is too large, USCIS will return the application to you.

 - Copies of any prior EAD cards (if applicable)

-- Recommended: Documentation from academic adviser indicating current academic status and expected date of completion of studies.
+- Recommended: Documentation from academic advisor indicating current academic status and expected date of completion of studies.
 A one to two sentence letter is sufficient.

 Once You Have Gathered the Documents Listed Above: